Uzra Butt: Career

 In 1964 she migrated to Pakistan with her husband, Hameed Butt.
 Here she formed a dance troupe in Rawalpindi, acted on stage and television from time to time and served the Pakistan National Council of the Arts.

 Later she moved to Lahore and joined the Ajoka Theatre in October 1985.
 Her inaugural group performance was 'Chaak Chakkar' and she went on to act in the plays: Barri, Dukhini, Dukh Darya, Takey Da Tamasha, Talismati Tata, Teesri Dastak, Kali Ghata, Adhuri and Surak Gulaban Da Mousam.
 She assumed the leadership role of chairperson of the group.
 She resumed acting after a forty-year hiatus in 1993 when she performed in Aik Thi Nani with her sister Zohra Sehgal.
 They played the lead roles and the cast included their grandniece, Samiya Mumtaz and niece, Salima Raza.
 The play opened in Lahore in 2003 and toured India, Pakistan and Britain, including a performance at the Prithvi theatre in 2004.

 Uzra was presented the Sangeet Natak Akademi Award in Acting (Urdu) in 1994 by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama; it is India's highest recognition that is presented to practicing artists.

-Her last stage performance was in 2008.
+Her last stage performance was in 2008 after that she retired and would give interviews.

+Personal life

+She married Hameed Butt a writer and singer with him she had three children.

+Death

 She died in Lahore, Pakistan at age 93.